 Congressman Duncan is passionate about American Energy Independence.
 While a State Legislator, Jeff served on the US Department of the Interior's Outer Continental Shelf's 5 year Planning Sub-Committee which was charged with making recommendations for oil and natural gas leases on offshore areas.
 In addition, he served on the state's Natural Gas Offshore Drilling Study Committee and was appointed to represent the state of South Carolina on the Southern States Energy Board.

 Elected in 2010 to the 112th Congress, Jeff currently sits on three House committees including the Natural Resources Committee, the Homeland Security Committee, and the Foreign Affairs Committee.
-He also serves as the Subcommittee Chairman of Homeland Security's Oversight and Management Efficiency Subcommittee.
+He also serves as the Subcommittee Chairman of Foreign Affairs' Western Hemisphere Subcommittee.
 Additionally, Congressman Duncan was appointed by Speaker John Boehner to the Executive Committee for the Tom Lantos Human Rights Commission.

 The Natural Resources Committee gives Duncan an outlet to promote US energy policy.
 He is an integral part of the GOP’s House Energy Action Team (HEAT) which supports expedited permitting of energy projects and the use of currently undeveloped areas for energy production in the United States, including areas such as the Arctic National Wildlife Refuge and other Federal land.